 Reading: There is no standard reading assignment for this course.
 Each student is expected to read three ethnographic books over the course of the semester.
 Each student will choose the books that she or he reads.
+You must either find a copy of the books in the library yourself or purchase them yourself.
 The first book is a free choice (as long as it is an ethnography).
-I would suggest that you pick a book that is related to your Final Year Project so that the reading can "kill two birds with one stone," but it is up to you.
+I would suggest that you pick a book that is related to your Final Year Project so that the reading can kill two birds with one stone, but it is up to you.
 You can even pick an ethnographic book that you have already read as long as you have not yet written a paper about it.
-The second book will be chosen from the list of world ethnographies at the end of this syllabus.
+You may also pick a book written in Chinese if you prefer to do so.
+You can also choose a book that is relatively short.
+The second book will be chosen from the list of classic world ethnographies at the end of this syllabus.
 The third book can be another book from the list of world ethnographies, or a book that has won an award from a professional anthropological association.
 I will also hand out a list of websites that give the names of award winning books.
 There will be hundreds of books that have won awards, and the range of books here will be much more contemporary than the "classic" books listed on the world ethnographies list.
-If you choose to read an exceptionally long book (over 400 pages), and write a double-length paper about it, then that book can count as two of your three books, but you should talk to me about this matter if you want to make this choice.
+If the total length of your first two books is over 600 pages, then you do not need to read a third book.
+You will also only write one paper instead of two, but the length of your single paper will be longer.
+You should talk to me about this matter if you want to make this choice.
 Students may also propose books to be added to the list of world ethnographies.
 But, again, if you choose to do so you should meet with me to discuss the matter.

-For each of the books you read, you need to either write a 1500-word review of the book or make an in-class presentation about the book.
-Each student will write two reviews and make one presentation.
-The presentation must be about either the first or second book that you read and will last for 10-15 minutes depending on the number of people in the class.
+Unless you are taking the over 600-page option, for each of the books you read, you need to either write a 1500-word review of the book or make an in-class presentation about the book.
+Each student (as long as you are reading three books) will write two reviews and make one presentation.
+The presentation must be about either the first or second book that you read and will last for roughly 5 minutes depending on the number of people in the class.
 The presentation should be accompanied by a power-point slide show and will include an opportunity for questions and answers.
 The presentations/reviews should introduce the content of the book, as well as any opinions you have about the contents of the book.
-I prefer that each student presentation addresses a different book.
-If two or more students choose the same book, I reserve the right to ask students to change their choice for the presentation.
+I will choose which of your first two books that you make a presentation on, with an eye to making sure that no two presentations are about the same book, to keep it more interesting for the audience (i.e. all of you).
 It is perfectly fine if several students write papers about the same book or write a paper about a book that another student has made a presentation about.
+In addition to reviewing the contents of a given book, the presentation/review should address the following questions.